Palo Verde Nuclear Generating Station: Description

 The Palo Verde Generating Station is located on 4000 acre of land, and it consists of three pressurized water reactors, each with an original capacity to produce 1.27 GW of electric power.
-After a power up-rate, each reactor is now able to produce 1.4 GW of electric power.
+After a power up-rate, each reactor is able to produce 1.4 GW of electric power.
 The usual power production capacity is about 70 to 95 percent of this.
-This nuclear power plant is a major source of electric power for the densely populated parts of Southern Arizona and Southern California, e.g. the Phoenix, and Tucson, Arizona, Las Vegas, Nevada, Los Angeles, and San Diego, California metropolitan areas.
+This nuclear power plant is a major source of electric power for the densely populated parts of Southern Arizona, Southern California, and Central New Mexico e.g. the Phoenix, and Tucson, Arizona; Albuquerque, New Mexico; Las Vegas, Nevada; Los Angeles, and San Diego, California metropolitan areas.

 The Palo Verde Generating Station produces about 35 percent of the electric power that is generated in Arizona.
-This power plant became fully operational by 1988, and it took twelve years to build and cost about 5.9 billion dollars.
-This power plant employs about 2,055 full-time employees.
+It became fully operational by 1988, took twelve years to build and cost about 5.9 billion dollars.
+The power plant employs about 2,055 full-time employees.

 The Palo Verde Generating Station supplied electricity at an operating cost (including fuel and maintenance) of 4.3 cents per kilowatt-hour in 2015.
 In 2002, Palo Verde supplied electricity at 1.33 cents per kilowatt-hour; that price was cheaper than the cost of coal (2.26 cents per kW·h) or natural gas (4.54 cents per kW·h) in the region, but more expensive than hydroelectric power (0.63 cents per kW·h).
 Also in 2002, the wholesale value of the electricity produced was 2.5 cents per kW·h.
 By 2007, the wholesale value of electricity at the Palo Verde Generating Station was 6.33 cents per kW·h.

-At the time of its 2011 license renewal, the Arizona Public Service Company noted that since its commissioning, Palo Verde's electricity production had offset the emission of almost 484 million tonnes of carbon dioxide (the equivalent of taking up to 84 million cars off the road for one year); more than 253,000 tonnes of sulfur dioxide; and 618,000 tonnes of nitrogen oxide.
+At the time of its 2011 license renewal, the Arizona Public Service Company reported that since its commissioning, Palo Verde's electricity production had offset the emission of almost 484 million metric tons of carbon dioxide (the equivalent of taking up to 84 million cars off the road for one year); more than 253,000 metric tons of sulfur dioxide; and 618,000 metric tons of nitrogen oxide.
 The company noted, "If Palo Verde were to cease operation at the end of the original license, replacement cost of natural gas generation—the least expensive alternative—would total $36 billion over the 20-year license renewal period."

 Bechtel Power Corporation was the Architect/Engineer/Constructor for the facility initially under the direction of the Arizona Nuclear Power Project (a joint APS/SRP endeavor), later managed exclusively by Arizona Public Service.
 Edwin E. Van Brunt was the key APS executive in charge of engineering, construction, and early operations of the plant.
 William G. Bingham was the Bechtel Chief Engineer for the project.
 Arthur von Boennighausen was one of the Owner's Representatives for Arizona Public Service.